MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/administration-center-api.md

   }
   ```

-**- environmentReservationFailed:** - another environment within the same application family already has the same name
+`environmentReservationFailed` -- another environment within the same application family already has the same name

-**- maximumNumberOfEnvironmentsAllowedReached:** - the limit on the number of allowed environments of the provided type has been reached
+`maximumNumberOfEnvironmentsAllowedReached` - the limit on the number of allowed environments of the provided type has been reached

 ### Delete environment